spoddutur/spark-notes/spark-as-distributed-sql-via-thrift-server.md

 Let’s walk through an example of how to use Spark as a distributed data backend engine Code written in `Scala 2.11` and tested on `Spark 2.1.x and amazon EMR cluster`:

-1. For this example, am just loading data from a HDFS file and registering it as table with SparkSQL
+1. For this example, am loading data from a HDFS file and registering it as table with SparkSQL

 ```markdown
 // Create SparkSession